 Located at 13299 Spook Cave Rd.
 McGregor, Iowa that’s 110 miles from Madison, Wisconsin.

-Adult admission (13+) $14, kids 4 to 12 $10 and free for kids 3 and under.
-Reservations required from caves during the week.
+Adult admission (13+) $16, kids 4 to 12 $11 and free for kids 3 and under.
+Reservations are required for cave tours from Monday to Friday.

 Wabasha Street Caves in Minnesota

 Along the southern shore of the Mississippi River, explore the sandstone cave home to long-gone gangsters.
-Learn about its speakeasy past in St. Paul and tour the cave by candlelight on the Lost Souls Tour.
+Learn about its speakeasy past in St. Paul and tour the cave by candlelight on the Caves and Graves Tour.

 Located at 215 Wabasha St. South in St. Paul, Minnesota.
-Adult admission is $15 for the Lost Souls Tour.
+Adult admission is $40 for the Caves and Graves Tour.
 Reservations requested.

 Comments are closed.